thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 ## Data visualization

-In order to simplify this guide we have included "Temperature & Humidity Demo Dashboard" to the [demo data](/docs/samples/demo-account/) that is available in each Thingsboard installation.
+In order to simplify this guide, we have included "Temperature & Humidity Demo Dashboard" to the [demo data](/docs/samples/demo-account/) that is available in each Thingsboard installation.
-Of course, you can modify this dashboard: tune, add, delete widgets, etc.
+You still can modify this dashboard: tune, add, delete widgets, etc.
 You can access this dashboard by logging in as a tenant administrator.
 Use

  - login: tenant@thingsboard.org